Protect cats in your community

-Community cats are the stray and free-roaming cats who prefer to live outdoors in our neighborhoods rather than in our homes.
+Community cats (aka stray or free-roaming cats) are felines who prefer to live outdoors rather than in homes.

-In fact, for every dog killed in a shelter, more than 2.5 cats meet the same fate, and most of them are community cats.
-Community cat programs are helping to change that.
+For every dog killed in a shelter, more than two cats meet the same fate, and most of them are community cats.

 Community cat programs are saving cats’ lives

-Across the country, community cat programs are implementing the trap-neuter-return (TNR) method of lifesaving.
-Through TNR, cats are vaccinated, spayed or neutered, and returned to their outdoor homes.
+Across the country, community cat programs are implementing the trap-neuter-vaccinate-return (TNVR) method of lifesaving.

-Together with you, we’re saving the lives of thousands of cats each year
+Together, we’re saving the lives of community cats

 Best Friends is working with shelters nationwide to save the lives of cats through TNVR programs.
 These shelters are reducing the number of cats killed in their facilities at 12 times the rate of other shelters.